 For the past couple of days, tens of thousands of Hong Kong citizens have taken to the streets to protest recent decisions by the central Chinese government to limit voting reforms in the city and to allow only communist-vetted candidates stand for the city’s upcoming municipal elections.
 Several dozen protestors have suffered injuries in clashes with the city’s police, who wield the all-too-familiar implements of “non-lethal” crowd control: tear gas, pepper spray, and assorted riot gear.
 Buildings are occupied, professional organizations like the Bar Association on strike, classes boycotted, and commerce at a standstill.

 At just seventeen years old, the impassioned student leader Joshua Wong and his organization Scholasticism have inspired thousands of previously unengaged Hong Kong citizens to join the protests.
 Two years ago, Wong already won public renown for his resistance to the Chinese government’s attempt to introduce nationalist and pro-communist subject matter into Hong Kong’s school curriculum.
 His youth, extraordinary energy, and deceptively slight stature make him a symbolic figure in this popular fight of an embattled city against the supposedly oppressive overreach of the central government.
 He brings to mind the student radicals of the 1960s like Mario Savio, Rudi Dutschke, and Danny “The Red” Cohn-Bendit.
-One hopes for Wong’s sake that his life turns out more favorably than the former two.

 Another organization at the protests’ front lines calls itself Occupy Central with Peace and Love — again, reminiscent of the 1960s but also drawing its poetry from the global Occupy movement that began in 2011.
 “Central” refers to the governmental district at the heart of Hong Kong.
 But unlike other movements of the “99%,” this one does not appear to have a social message.
 Signs read “pro-democracy” and “civil disobedience,” but not a word about social inequality, corporate exploitation, anti-austerity, or anti-capitalism.
 New icons like the “humble umbrella” also serve to distinguish this movement from its Occupy namesakes.
 Several extremely wealthy Chinese businessmen, like the media tycoon Jimmy Lai, have voiced their support for Occupy Central and its pro-democracy message — not adding that they also support deregulation, liberalization, and a completely “free” market.